Discover LinuxSecurity Features

 Distributed stores like Cassandra, CockroachDB, and Elasticsearch make them highly available.
 Replication provides redundancy, while partitioning divides data to relieve contention.
 Distributed databases scale horizontally across commodity servers and can handle node failures.

-Open-source options like Cassandra offer flexibility when choosing a distributed database, while cloud-native options like Athena vs Snowflake provide fully managed services.
+Open-source options like Cassandra offer flexibility when choosing a distributed database, while cloud-native options like Athena and Snowflake provide fully managed services.
 When selecting a distributed database solution, it's essential to carefully evaluate the features and benefits of managed services like Athena vs Snowflake.
-Key factors include query performance, concurrency and workload management, caching and optimization capabilities, ecosystem integration, and pricing model.
+Key factors include query performance, concurrency and workload management, caching and optimization capabilities, ecosystem integration, and pricing models.
+Choosing the right database will assist in ensuring data and network security, as well as securing your services from any cyber security vulnerabilities.

 Load Balancing Workloads